Receive alerts straight into your inbox

 Fail to plan, plan to fail.
 The interview process is rarely the same from one employer to the next, so planning and preparation is absolutely crucial.

-Take a look at our Slideshare guide to being prepared for an interview, then read our detailed tips below.
+Take a look at our guide below on how to be as prepared as possible for an interview.

-Do your research: Discover as much information about the company and the role as possible.
-Digest the company’s website and any social networks to get a feel for its products or services, structure, projects, and values.
+Find out as much information about the company and the role as possible.
+Spend time on the company’s website and any its social networks to get a feel for its products or services, structure, projects, and values.

-Feedback: Finally, ask what the follow-up procedure is, and when you can expect to hear from them.
-Now’s your chance to tell the interviewer if you are interested in the position, and of course, thank them for their time.
+Finally, ask what the follow-up procedure is following the interview, and when you can expect to hear from them.
+Let the interviewer know if you are interested in the position, and of course, thank them for their time.

 Good luck to everyone receiving their A Level results today!
 We hope you get onto your preferred degree course... but if not, there's always apprenticeships to get you into your dream career.
 Did you find your way up the career ladder through university or via an apprenticeship or working your way up?
 What advice you do have for today's A Level hopefuls? #ALevels #Education #Apprenticeships

 Wood Group has been awarded a three-year research deal in a bid to assist the UK's nuclear industry.
 Their research will move the nation forward in advanced nuclear fuels and will be vital to the future of the UK's low carbon energy baseline. #Nuclear